Clinical Pilates – Rehabilitation with a difference

-- strengthen and tone the entire body,
+- Strengthening and toning the entire body

-- promote overall physical well-being
+- Promoting overall physical well-being

-- You receive an individual assessment by a Clinical Pilates certified Physiotherapist to identify your health needs and goals
+- You receive an individual assessment by a Clinical Pilates certified physiotherapist to identify your health needs and goals.

-- All CP sessions are supervised by a Clinical Pilates certified Physiotherapist.
+- All CP sessions are supervised by a Clinical Pilates certified physiotherapist.